 A newer method, one-button authentication is undergoing development by Google and Blizzard, but its age and lack of support make it a non-option for companies.

-Why Passwords Are Only One Part of Online Security
+Why Strong Passwords Are Only One Part of Online Security

 The above tips are useful for how to create a secure password for professional and personal accounts, but they encompass only one portion of online security.
 For businesses, there are several other components to a well-rounded security approach, including encryption, data security and compliance with industry standards.
 In response, many organizations rely on an in-house IT team, as well as a third-party service provider for securing their operations.